dch0ph/libcmatrix/INSTALL.md

 `--with-sse` enables the use of SSE instructions, which would historically speed up complex arithmetric by a factor of ~2.
 This introduces more home-brewed code, and the SSE instructions are specific to Intel-type.
 Currently not recommended.

-3. `make lib/libmatrix.a` will create the libcmatrix.a library.
-Other variants exist for debugging (-g) and profiling (-pg).
+3. `make` will create the `libcmatrix.a` library.
+Other variants exist for debugging (-g) and profiling (-pg), e.g.`make libcmatrix-g.a`.
+Expect lengthy warnings about features that are deprecated in current versions of C++; hopefully these will not be removed soon!

 If only compiling libcmatrix for linking with other programs such as pNMRsim, stop here.